Ko11e/Bogardens-blacksmith/README.md

 The project was published on GitHub Pages by following these steps.
   1. Log in to GitHub and locate the [Repository](https://github.com/Ko11e/Bogardens-blacksmith)
-  2. Click on "Settings", locaded at the end of the menu at the top of the page.
+  2. Click on "Settings", located at the end of the menu at the top of the page.
-  3. Click on "Page", locaded in the middel of the menu on the leftsida.
+  3. Click on "Page", located in the middle of the menu on the left side.
-  4. Under "Branch", click the drop down called "None" and select "Main".
+  4. Under "Branch", click the drop-down called "None" and select "Main".
-  5. Clicke "Save" and refreash the page.
+  5. Click "Save" and refresh the page.
-  6. The link to the publish site will shown in the top of the page.
+  6. The link to the publish site will shown at the top of the page.

 The live link can be found [here](https://ko11e.github.io/Bogardens-blacksmith/)

 ## Credits
 - Love Running

-The Navigationbar in a mobileview code is taken from the Walkthrough project Love Running at Code Institute.
-As the footer but both the navbar and footer is modified to fit this project.
+The Navigation bar in a mobile view code is taken from the Walkthrough project Love Running at Code Institute.
+As for the footer both the navbar and footer are modified to fit this project.

-For the contect form is the HTML-code take but i have added a textarea for the user to write a message.
+The contact form is the HTML code taken but i have added a textarea for the user to write a message.

-- Insperition
+- Inspiration

-I got som of my inperation from [Gränsfors bruk](https://www.gransforsbruk.com/)
+I got som of my inspiration from [Gränsfors bruk](https://www.gransforsbruk.com/)

 ### Content

-- The text is writen bye the owner of the company, Fredrik Nordebo
+- The text is written by the owner of the company, Fredrik Nordebo

 ### Media

 - The photos used in the hero background is taken [iStock](https://www.istockphoto.com/)
-- The backimage on the contact page were taken from this other open source site [Stockvault](https://www.stockvault.net/free-photos/blacksmith/).
+- The background image on the contact page were taken from this other open source site [Stockvault](https://www.stockvault.net/free-photos/blacksmith/).
-- The rest of the images was recieved from Fredrik Nordebo, the owner of Bågordens Blacksmith.
+- The rest of the images was received from Fredrik Nordebo, the owner of Bågordens Blacksmith.

 ### Acknowledgements